 Strategies.
-The strategies for this outcome are about ensuring connections in specific areas and continuing to explore and define roles in newer spaces, including those spaces where EQB could bring in information to a central hub and send out information back to the agencies.
+The strategies for this outcome are about ensuring connections in specific areas and continuing to explore and define roles in newer spaces, including those spaces where EQB could bring in information to a central hub and send out information back to the agencies or share it with the public.

-- Strategy 1: Convene the interagency pollinator protection team ensure interagency coordination, develop cross-agency policies and programs, and report on progress towards protecting Minnesota's pollinator species. - Strategy 2: Advance water planning and policy development by supporting integrated cross-agency reporting on Minnesota's surface water and groundwater conditions and aligning discussions about gaps and opportunities to protect Minnesota's water. - Strategy 3: Collaborate with the Climate Change Subcabinet to support information sharing and reporting on implementation progress around Minnesota's Climate Action Framework. - Strategy 4: Develop and implement a process to regularly identify key environmental issues where EQB support and action can drive effective interagency coordination to improve information sharing and program alignment.
+- Strategy 1: Convene the interagency pollinator protection team ensure interagency coordination, develop cross-agency policies and programs, and report on progress towards protecting Minnesota's pollinator species. - Strategy 2: Advance water planning and policy development by supporting integrated cross-agency reporting on Minnesota's surface water and groundwater conditions and aligning discussions about gaps and opportunities to protect Minnesota's water. - Strategy 3: Collaborate with the Climate Change Subcabinet to support information sharing and reporting on implementation progress around Minnesota's Climate Action Framework. - Strategy 4: Develop and implement a process to regularly identify key environmental issues where EQB support and action can drive effective interagency coordination to improve program alignment and information sharing.